 Some great places for search engine evaluators to connect with other raters are on private Facebook groups and the Work from Home World forum.
 These places were invaluable to me when I first started working as a search engine evaluator.

 Other raters can answer questions you have about the hiring process, as well as the job itself.
 Though keep in mind, you cannot go into detail about specific work tasks on these websites or you will violate the NDA.

-Search engine evaluator jobs are a great fit for those looking to work from home part-time.
+Search engine evaluator jobs and rater jobs are a great fit for those looking to work from home part-time.

 Are you looking for other ways to make money from home?
 Check out our posts for more work from home jobs: